A conditional regularity result for p-harmonic flows: Introduction

 Our main technical tool is an interpolation inequality of Gagliardo-Nirenberg type, discovered by Rivi\`{e}re and the last named author of the present paper, see \cite{rivierestrzelecki}.
 Let $\psi \in C^\infty_c(\mathbb R^m)$ be fixed.
 Using $\mathcal H^1 - BMO$ duality, the authors of \cite{rivierestrzelecki} proved the existence of a constant $C=C(m)$ such that

 for any function $u\in W^{2,1}_{{\rm loc}}(\Rm) \cap BMO(\Rm)$ for which the right hand side is finite.
 A version of \eqref{int-bmo} in time-dependent setting follows immediately.
-Let now $\psi \in C^\infty_c([0,T]\times\Rm)$.
+Let now $\psi \in C^\infty_c((0,T]\times\Rm)$.
 Integrating \eqref{int-bmo} over time yields

-for any $u\in L^\infty([0,T], W^{2,1}_{{\rm loc}}(\Rm)) \cap L^\infty([0,T], BMO(\Rm))$.
+for any $u\in L^1((0,T], W^{2,1}_{{\rm loc}}(\Rm)) \cap L^\infty((0,T], BMO(\Rm))$ such that the right hand side is finite.
 This inequality allows us to control the right hand side of \eqref{p-harmonic} provided that the smallness condition from Theorem \ref{lq} is satisfied.
 This part of our work is in fact a parabolic version of \cite{rivierestrzelecki}.
-Having obtained such conditional bounds on sufficiently high local $L^q$ norms of the gradient, one may then proceed with Moser iteration similarly as in \cite{hunger1}, obtaining Theorem \ref{linfty}.
+Having obtained such conditional bounds on sufficiently high local $L^q$ norms of the gradient, one may then use known results of \cite{dibenedetto3} to obtain Theorem~\ref{regularity} (see Section~3.2).

 {\bf Notation.} We denote by $BMO(\Omega)$ the space of functions on a given domain $\Omega$ of \emph{bounded mean oscillation}, with the seminorm